scratch-css/scratch/README.md

  * Writing directions
  * Reset

-Based on Scratch, I made some more libraries, so you can also have:
+We also have other libraries to enhance its possibilities:
  * [Grid system](https://github.com/scratch-css/grid) - two types of grid system.
  * [UI kit](https://github.com/scratch-css/ui) - rich library of UI components.
  * [Helpers](https://github.com/scratch-css/helpers) - helper classes to use inline in HTML.

-You have them separated on `npm`, or you can use them [all together](https://github.com/scratch-css/all).
+They are based on Scratch, and are great examples of using it.
+You have all separated on `npm`, or you can use them [all together](https://github.com/scratch-css/all).

 --

 ### Setup
 To run a project, you probably need [Node.js](https://nodejs.org/en/download/) and [NPM](https://docs.npmjs.com/cli/install) installed.

 To install dependencies you need to run: